chatPerche123/Java-Glossary/README.md

 <strong>Servlet:</strong> As a "Controller" and the "View" at the same time (processing and presentation).
 It recieve an HTTP request, transfer it to the Model (Classes), retrieve the result and update the View by generating dynamically a HTML page. <br/>
 <strong>JSP (Java Server Page):</strong> The JSP in conjonction with the Servlet which play a controller role while itself update the View by generating the HTML page dynamically<br/>
 <strong>Maven:</strong> Give the possibility to automate some tasks (compilation, unit test and app deployment), handle dependency regarding librairies, generating documentation ....<br/>
+<strong>Container:</strong> A virtual environment in whome, for example an application can be executed (ie Docker).
+Each containers can have a specific role.<br/>